-The 2018-19 season will be the third for Raquel Vescovi with the Forester men's tennis team and her seventh as a head tennis coach at the collegiate level.
-She also serves as head coach of the College's women's tennis team.
+The 2019-20 season will be the fourth for Raquel Vescovi with the Forester men's tennis team and her eighth as a head tennis coach at the collegiate level.
+She also serves as head coach of the College's women's tennis team and as an advisor for the College's Student Athlete Advisory Committee.

-Lake Forest is now 28-19 overall and 13-3 in the MWC in Vescovi's two seasons at the helm of the program.
-The Foresters have also claimed four conference titles in singles and one in doubles during that time.
-The team has excelled in the classroom as well with five Academic All-MWC selections in the last two seasons combined.
+Lake Forest is now 40-29 overall and 19-5 in the MWC in Vescovi's three seasons at the helm of the program.
+The Foresters have also claimed four conference titles in singles, another championship in doubles, and a pair of MWC Newcomer of the Year awards during that time.
+The team has excelled in the classroom as well with seven Academic All-MWC selections in the last three seasons combined.

 Vescovi came to Lake Forest after serving as the head men's and women's tennis coach at NCAA Division II McKendree University during the 2015-16 academic year.
 Her teams combined for a .500 record and the Bearcat men earned the program's first victory over a Division I opponent.